Lichfield Guildhall: History

 For much of the 20th century the guildhall was the meeting place for Lichfield City Council but it ceased to be the local seat of government after the formation of Lichfield District Council in 1974.
 Nevertheless, the building has continued to be the meeting place of the local parish council, which is now known as Lichfield City Council.

 Major refurbishment and repair works were completed in 2010 to restore this building, and to provide improved facilities for its use by the public.
 The main hall and various smaller rooms are hired out for public meetings, dances and as function rooms, and there is a programme of arts events and concerts run by the Lichfield District Arts Association.
 Civil marriages can take place at the guildhall.
 The guildhall is used for civic events including the ancient Court of Arraye and St George's Court.
 Public rooms include the main hall which accommodates 195 people, the smaller Guildroom which takes about 70 people and the Ashmole Room which has a capacity for 30 people.

-The Ashmole Room in the guildhall contains some important works of art including a portrait of the antiquary, Elias Ashmole, by an artist refereed to as J. Smith, a portrait of a Mrs Esther Day by James Millar and a portrait of a member of the Dyott family of Freeford Hall by an unknown artist.
+The Ashmole Room in the guildhall contains some important works of art including a portrait of the antiquary, Elias Ashmole, by an artist referred to as J. Smith, a portrait of a Mrs Esther Day by James Millar and a portrait of a member of the Dyott family of Freeford Hall by an unknown artist.
 It also includes a prospect of Lichfield from the south-west by an unknown artist.